OnePlus Nord: Design

 The Nord has a plastic frame with a metallic coat applied to the plastic to give the appearance of real metal.
 It also has a raised plastic frame around the display.
 The device measures 158.3 x 73.3 x 8.2 mm and weighs 184 g.
 It is considered a premium flagship-like build with a polished chassis between the front, made of Gorilla Glass 5, aluminum buttons, and a gloss finish and iridescent back.
 The smooth glass design of the phone means that sometimes it can be slippery.
 On 27 July 2020, it was reported that the device chassis was susceptible to bending under pressure.
 The pressure caused cracks to appear near the volume and power button and the display to die in extreme situations.

 The OnePlus Nord design is similar to the design of the Realme X50 Pro.
 There are rumors that the OnePlus Nord is just a rebadged Oppo Reno4 5G smartphone.

 In addition to the 6.44-inch (164 mm) touchscreen, it has a metallic power button located at the right side, the metallic alert slider just below it, metallic volume up/down button at the left side, and USB-C (USB 2.0) port, mono speaker and the plastic SIM card slot on the bottom.
-There is no 3.5mm headphone jack.
+There is no 3.5 mm headphone jack.

 The Nord does not have a curved display.

 The OnePlus Nord does not sit flush because of a camera bump in the left corner, raising the phone a few millimeters from the surface.

 The OnePlus Nord has two choices of colours: Blue Marble and Gray Onyx.
 There could be a third choice for future carrier launch, which is Gray Ash.